immy1996/immy1996.github.io/_posts/blog/2016-12-4-HTML-Tags-That-No-One-Knows-About.md

 So one day I was working on a project for a class of mine and one of my tasks was to handle to login authentication.
 Then I was able to get the login error message to pop up if the login information was incorrect.
 So I wanted to not make it boring and such.
-I asked around and found out about the HTML <marquee> element.
+I asked around and found out about the HTML marquee element.

-In simplistic terms, the <marquee> tag is used for scrolling piece of text or image displayed either horizontally across or vertically down your web site page depending on the settings of your site.
+In simplistic terms, that tag is used for scrolling piece of text or image displayed either horizontally across or vertically down your web site page depending on the settings of your site.

 Here's my login authentication I used for my project:

             {% if failed %}
                 <h3 style="color:#ff3333;"><center><marquee style="height:1;width:200" scrollamount="200" scrolldelay="500">Invalid username or password!</marquee></center></h3>
             {% endif %}

 All I said above is that if login has failed for the user, then let "Invalid username or password!" appear on the page but let it move from right to left quick.

+<marquee>Basically like this

 Another interesting HTML tag that I approached to is the <mark> tag.
 What this will do is that it will basically highlight your text if you put it in the <mark>
 tag.
 An example is like this: